SumitxThokar/Simple-Doc-QA-streamlit/README.md

 - Create embeddings and a vector database
 - Interact with the document through a chatbot interface
 - Collect user information for follow-up (if user's input is "call me")

+Also, we can use function calling to collect user information (I have used if statement instead)